 Public Outreach: Public outreach on the project has included hundreds of meetings and other events over multiple years.
 MassDOT and MBTA staff have met with numerous public groups, elected officials, and other interested parties.
-There have been two different project advisory committees, including the former Project Advisory Group and the present Design Working Group.
+There have been two different project advisory committees, including the former Project Advisory Group and the current Design Working Group.
 Meeting types have included meetings of those groups and their subcommittees, station workshops, design review sessions with right of way abutters, interagency meetings, neighborhood briefings, briefings with elected officials, institutional and business group meetings, public meetings and hearings, land use workshops, and 'meet and greet' sessions, as well as many others.
-Project staff has met with abutters to the Phase 1 work around Harvard Street and representatives of Tufts University, the City of Medford and the City of Somerville as the Phase 1 design has been completed.
+A meeting to introduce the new design team to the Design Working Group was held on November 15th.
+Project staff has also met with the all of the abutters to the Phase 1 construction work, including the area around Harvard Street, as well as representatives of Tufts University, the City of Medford and the City of Somerville.
+In the coming months, separate public meetings will be held to introduce the Phase 1 contractor to the communities, and to present the current design of the Community Path.